Support

 Users/username/Library/Preferences/com.channld.PureMusic.plist

-The Preferences folder containing Pure Music's Preferences file can be opened by following these steps:
+The Preferences folder containing Pure Music's Preferences file can be opened and the Preferences file deleted by following these steps:

 1. In the Finder, select Go To Folder... from the Go menu.